gptune/GPTune/README.md

 The following script installs everything from scratch and can take up to 2 hours depending on the users' machine specifications.
 The user may need to set pythonversion, gccversion, openblasversion, lapackversion on the top of the script to the versions supported by your homebrew software.

 ### NERSC Cori
 The following script installs GPTune with mpi, python, compiler and cmake modules on Cori.
-Note that you can set "proc=haswell or knl", "mpi=openmpi or craympich" and ``compiler=gnu or intel".
+Note that you can set "proc=haswell or knl", "mpi=openmpi or craympich" and "compiler=gnu or intel".
 Setting mpi=craympich will limit certain GPTune features.
-Particularly, only the so-called reverse communication interface mode can be used, see Section \ref{sec:obj_parallel} for more details.
+Particularly, only the so-called reverse communication interface (RCI) mode can be used, please refer to the user guide for details https://github.com/gptune/GPTune/blob/master/Doc/GPTune_UsersGuide.pdf.

 ## Installation from scratch